Groundwater extraction

 • You extract more than 10 m3 per hour for longer than six months.

-You need an additional permit if you are going to dig, excavate, or otherwise work in the ground within the restricted area of a flood defense or primary waterway.
+You will need an additional permit if you are going to dig, excavate, or otherwise work in the ground within the restricted area of a flood defence or primary watercourse.

 How does it work?

-Want to submit a report or apply for a permit online?
+Want to submit a notification or apply for a permit online?

 How does the procedure work?

-• Have you submitted a report?
+• Did you submit a notification?
 You will normally receive our decision within two weeks, but no later than four weeks.

-• Have you applied for a permit?
-You will receive our decision within 6 weeks of your application, but no later than 8 weeks.
-If public consultation is required, you will receive our decision no later than 6 months after your application.
-You will receive a separate notification about this.
+• Did you apply for a permit?
+You will receive our decision within six weeks of your application, but no later than eight weeks.
+If public consultation is required, you will receive our decision no later than six months after your application.
+You will receive a separate notification.

 Would you like to know more?

-The rules for digging a well or borehole and extracting groundwater are set out in the Water Board Regulations of the Noorderzijlvest Water Board 2023.
-The rules are aligned with the rules of the provinces of Groningen and Drenthe.
+The regulations for digging a pit or well and extracting groundwater are set out in the Water-Authority Regulation of the Noorderzijlvest Water Authority 2023.
+The regulations are in line with the regulations of the provincial executives of Groningen and Drenthe.